timo-reymann/learnings/webinars/2025-02-28-Google-Technical-Writing-One.md

 ## Reduce extending sentences

-- One sentence should always only represent only one idea
+- One sentence should always only represent one idea

 ## That / Which

 - that = no break, unnecessary
-- wich = break, necessary
+- which = break, necessary

 ## Lists / Tables